verifyica-team/pipeliner/MIGRATION.md

 # Migration

-Pipeliner 1.x.x pipeliners require migration to the 2.x.x format.
+Pipeliner 1.x.x pipelines require migration to the 2.x.x format.

+This document outlines the changes between Pipeliner 1.x.x and 2.x.x, and how to migrate your pipelines.

 # Changes